AVAnnotate/documentation/pages/events.md

 Note: Annotation sets can be added to an event after the event has been added and saved.

-### Referencing a IIIF manifest
+### 'Import Manifest' by referencing a IIIF manifest

+Include a link from a IIIF manifest.

-The validator checks the structure but not the links themselves.
+The AVAnnotate validator checks that the structure is correct but does not check links.

 ### Edit events by clicking into an event on the dashboard, and then selecting `Edit`
 <br>